 What's the best type of debt to consolidate?

-You can consolidate any debt, but certain types are better suited for debt consolidation, such as unsecured debt, due to their higher interest rates and monthly payments.
+You can consolidate any debt, but certain types, such as unsecured debt, are better suited for debt consolidation due to their higher interest rates and monthly payments.
 Unsecured debts include car loans, credit card balances, payday loans, taxes you owe, and unpaid utility bills.
-Out of all these, credit card debt is typically the best to consolidate due to the high-interest rates they carry.
+Out of all these, credit card debt is typically the best to consolidate due to its high-interest rates.

 What type of debt consolidation loan is most common?